matklad/terminal-editor/plan.md

   combined detection.
 All tests pass.
 - [X] Wire up regions computed in `model.ts` with actual syntax highlighting in `extension.ts`.
   Make sure to only use "common" tokens and scopes, such that highlighting works with builtin themes.
+- [ ] Implement syntax highlighting for the command.
+Extend ParsedCommand to include highlighting ranges information.
+Highlight paths that do and do not exist.
+Highlight the executable.
+Highlight quoted arguments ("like this").
 - [ ] Use file path ranges to implement goto definition for paths.